Alibaba-NLP/MaskSearch/README.md

-# MASKSEARCH: A Universal Pre-Training Framework to Enhance Agentic Search Capability
+# MaskSearch: A Universal Pre-Training Framework to Enhance Agentic Search Capability

 ![](https://img.shields.io/badge/version-1.0.0-blue)[![Pytorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?e&logo=PyTorch&logoColor=white)](https://pytorch.org/)[![arxiv badge](https://img.shields.io/badge/arxiv-2505.20285-red)](https://arxiv.org/abs/2505.20285)

 ## 🚀 Introduction

-- We propose **MASKSEARCH**, a novel pre-training framework to further enhance the **universal search capability of agents**.
+- We propose **MaskSearch**, a novel pre-training framework to further enhance the **universal search capability of agents**.
 - We introduce the **Retrieval Augmented Mask Prediction (RAMP) task**, where the model learns to leverage search tools to fill masked spans on a large number of pre-training data, thus acquiring universal retrieval and reasoning capabilities for LLMs.
 - We combine agent-based and distillation-based methods to generate training data, starting with a multi-agent system consisting of a planner, rewriter, observer, and followed by a self-evolving teacher model.
 - Extensive experiments demonstrate that **MaskSearch** significantly enhances the performance of LLM-based search agents on both in-domain and out-of-domain downstream tasks.